This guide walks you through working with dsp-tools on your local computer — from installation to creating and managing data models.

 Prerequisites

-You need to install Docker before getting started.
+You need to install Docker and uv before getting started.

 Starting the Local DSP Stack